-What do you think - which radio has better protection against dust and water, one classified IP65 or another rated IP67?
+What do you think - which mobile device has better protection against dust and water, one with IP65 classification or another that is IP67 rated?

 IP67, right?
 Because the number is bigger?

 Wrong.
 A mobile device with IP67 rating is not necessarily better than IP65.
 But why?
 This blog post explains all about IP protection ratings.